Globally convergent homotopies for discrete-time optimal control: Introduction

-We briefly summarise some other work on homotopy methods applied to nonlinear programming, with a focus on questions of convergence.

-In \cite{poore1988expanded} the authors form an unconstrained optimisation problem where the cost function is a homotopy formed from the sum of the original cost and penalty functions involving the constraint functions.
+We provide a brief overview on homotopy methods applied to nonlinear programming ---~ with a particular focus on convergence.
+In~\cite{poore1988expanded}, the authors propose an unconstrained optimisation problem where the cost function, consisting of the original cost and penalty functions involving the constraint functions, serves as a homotopy.
 Then by driving the homotopy parameter (involved in the weighting of the penalty functions) to zero, a solution is found to the original problem.
-The main result states that, for certain classes of penalty functions, it is guaranteed that there exists a zero path of the homotopy locally about the desired final point, where the parameter equals zero.
-This work may also be interesting to our setting of convergent homotopies for optimal control, though it has been reported to be tricky to use in practice due to ill-conditioning issues, see \cite{watson1990survey}.

-The papers \cite{zhenghua1996combined,feng1998existence} consider a homotopy formed via the KKT conditions that ignores the inequality constraints by imposing a \emph{normal cone condition}, which states that the normal cone of the feasible set does not intersect the feasible set's interior.
-They then invoke the results from \cite{chow1978finding} to argue that this homotopy is globally convergent.
-See the paper \cite{zhou2014flattened} for results of this approach applied to problems with a very large number of constraints relative to the dimension of the decision variable.
-The paper \cite{yang2013homotopy} presents similar ideas tailored to nonlinear semidefinite programmes.
+The main result states that, for certain classes of penalty functions, it is guaranteed that there exists a zero path of the homotopy locally about the desired final point.
+This work may also be interesting to our setting of convergent homotopies for optimal control, though it has been reported to be tricky to use in practice due to ill-conditioning issues~\cite{watson1990survey}.
+In the papers~\cite{zhenghua1996combined,feng1998existence}, the authors consider a homotopy formed via the KKT conditions that ignores the inequality constraints by imposing a \emph{normal cone condition}, which states that the normal cone of the feasible set does not intersect the feasible set's interior.
+Then, the results from~\cite{chow1978finding} are invoked to argue that this homotopy is globally convergent.
+For results of this approach applied to problems with a very large number of constraints relative to the dimension of the decision variable, see~\cite{zhou2014flattened}.
+Similar ideas tailored to nonlinear semi-definite programs are considered in~\cite{yang2013homotopy}.